 The normal retirement age under the Benefit Restoration Plan is age 65 and the employee is eligible for early retirement upon reaching the age of 55, provided the employee has 15 years of service with the bank.
 A death benefit equal to a 50% joint and survivor annuity will be payable to the employee's spouse in the event of his or her death.
-During 1998, the Bank accrued \$70,525 for this plan.
-Due to the curtailment of The Peoples Bank & Trust Company Pension Plan, this plan was amended in 1996 in order to freeze accruals under this plan as of December 31, 1995.
+During 1999, the Bank accrued \$128,190 for this Plan.
+Due to the curtailment of The Peoples Bank & Trust Company Pension Plan, this Plan was amended in 1996 in order to freeze accruals under this Plan as of December 31, 1995, and the Plan was terminated as of December 31, 1998.
+The accrued benefit in each participant's account was distributed to the participant with each participant given the opportunity to defer this benefit into the Executive Deferred Compensation Plan to be administered under the same terms as the deferred compensation plans currently under administration.